 She and her husband Allan have two grown children, Mark and Elizabeth.
 In 2005–2006, they shared their home with a German exchange student, Sven Haag, who seems to have become the most recent member of the Redden family.
 Eileen loves to read and travel.
 And she loves the beach and her many pets.
 Eileen joined Friends Journal as the assistant book review editor in 2008.
 Contact Eileen at [email protected].

 Mary Julia Street

 Mary Julia Street is the milestones editor.
-She lives in Richmond, Va. and is a member of Richmond Meeting.
+She lives in Richmond, Va., and is a member of Richmond Meeting.
 She grew up in the deep South, attended the University of North Carolina, and taught English for several years in Alabama, North Carolina, and Virginia before becoming a software engineer.
 Now a freelance writer, editor, and tutor, in her spare time Mary Julia sings Sacred Harp music and enjoys contra-dancing, movies, travel, conversation, and visiting with her son, daughter, and five grandchildren.
 She likes the outdoors and is an avid reader and a messy but ardent cook.
-Mary Julia joined Friends Journal as the assistant milestones editor in 2006 and became the milestones editor in 2008.
+Mary Julia joined Friends Journal in 2006 as the assistant milestones editor and became the milestones editor in 2008.
 Submit milestones to [email protected].